johnnysan922/Memories/README.md

 A MERN stack social media application that allows users to post interesting events that happened in their lives.

 The project is comprised of two applications.
-The client(frontend) side and the server(backend) side
+The client side(frontend) and the server side(backend).

 ## Utilized
 - MongoDB (database)